 Robot Guard 2: This is also my jam!

 - Hair Flip: Parodied with Wyldstyle in her introduction.
 Since her hair is one solid piece, it merely rotates on her head.

-- Hair Reboot: This is how Emmet combs his hair in the morning (more specifically, his "bed head" LEGO hair piece is replaced with his normal hair as a brush waves over it).
+- Hair Reboot: This is how Emmet "combs his hair" in the morning, his "bed head" LEGO hair piece is replaced with his normal hair when he waves a brush near it.